 Dr Clare Pain (Liverpool, Alder Hay): “Assessing inflammation in childhood scleroderma: comparison of imaging and skin examination"

 The effects of scleroderma on a growing child can be harsh: skin thickening limits bone and soft tissue growth, which can lead to deformity, disability and disfigurement.
 Treatment is with drugs that suppress the immune system which is thought to be overactive in this condition and causing inflammation, but getting the dose right is important as the drugs can have unwanted side-effects.
 This project aims to identify better ways to measure skin inflammation and so treat children appropriately.

-Pauling et al, University of Bath: “An Epidemological Study of Systemic Sclerosis and its association with Cancer in the UK using the Clinical Practice Research Datalink (CPRD)"
+Dr John Pauling (University of Bath): “An Epidemological Study of Systemic Sclerosis and its association with Cancer in the UK using the Clinical Practice Research Datalink (CPRD)"

 This study will examine healthcare information from nearly 20 million UK residents and provide up to date figures on the number of patients in the UK with scleroderma whether the number of new patients with this disease is rising or falling.
 We will also examine the relationship between scleroderma and cancer to understand whether there is any link between the two conditions.